SystemsApproach/aether-onramp/README.md

 You will then execute the sequence of Makefiles targets described in the rest of this section.
-After each of these steps, run the following command to verify the specified set of Kubernetes namespaces that are now operational.
+After each of these steps, run the following command to verify that the specified set of Kubernetes namespaces are operational.

 ```
     kubectl get pods --all-namespaces